muratk3n/thirdwave/en/tweets/2020/week23d.md

 I wonder if gov can "embed" social workers in every pol patrol.
 These workers wld have completely diff training, wout guns, be there in every situation.
-I'd give them some serious pull like a a few demerits from them sends u straight to IA.
+I'd give them some serious pull like a few demerits from them sends u straight to IA.
 I'd setup a complete seperate hierarchy for them, seperate from Mayor.

-If police is acting too dug as we keep seeing, w bunker mentality, can't reform, u need to crack open that wall let fresh eyes inside.
+If police is acting too dug in as we keep seeing, w bunker mentality, can't reform, u need to crack open that wall let fresh eyes inside.

 Two seperate hierarchies are actually used in some gov / militaries to